7 Best Individual Youth Soccer Drills for Faster Development

 To begin this drill, find a goal, and if you do not have a goal, grab two cones or any other objects and create a goal.
 Position yourself far away from the goal and start by kicking the ball in the air, or by rolling the ball out to space.

-Control the ball and dribble towards the goal with maximal intensity, and as you get closer to the goal, perform a skill move and then take a shot, aiming for the corners just as you would if there was an actual goalkeeper in goal.
+Control the ball and dribble towards the goal with maximal intensity, and as you get closer to the goal, perform a skill move to create space for yourself, and then take a shot, aiming for the corners just as you would if there was an actual goalkeeper in goal.
 The more training balls you have, the better because you will spend less time ball shagging, and more time training.

 Maximal Intent Barefoot Sprints

-This next drill is a very simple drill that is designed to help players improve their speed and agility, it can be performed in different ways, and ideally barefoot.
-For this drill you can use the lines of the field, or use soccer equipment like cones to set up a straight line of cones.
+This next drill is a very simple drill that is designed to help players improve their speed and agility and it can be performed in different ways.
+For this drill you can use the lines of the field, or use soccer gear and equipment like cones to set up a straight line.

 With this drill you can perform maximal intent sprints, meaning the player starts from one position and sprints as hard as they can to another, or they can perform maximal intent shuttle runs, which will work more on agility and changing directions.

 With this drill you can also have the player sit, lay down, or start from any other position besides standing, to test them even more and make it more challenging.
-One of the best ways to get faster and more agile for soccer is to practice going as fast as you can with sprints and shuttle runs.
+The best way to get faster is to sprint as hard as you can and teach your body how to run faster.

 As a youth coach, the most important thing is player development and the best way for players to develop is to play against other players.
 With that being said individual and private training do have a time and a place in a soccer player’s journey.